jinjingngo/leetcode/JavaScript/Algorithms/SelfDividingNumbers/README.md

 ```
 [ 1, 2, 3, 4, 5, 6, 7, 8, 9, 11, 12, 15, 21, 22 ]
 ```
-Apperently, 21 is not a self-dividing number, wrong solution.
+Apparently, 21 is not a self-dividing number, wrong solution.
-Because the result of the tenary `divid = i % Number(digit) === 0 ? true : false;` always based on calculate of the last digit.
+Because the result of the ternary `divid = i % Number(digit) === 0 ? true : false;` always based on calculate of the last digit.

 ## Solution 2
 ```javascript